Italian aircraft carrier Cavour has returned to Taranto naval base in Italy after three months of operations with U.S. military in the Atlantic Ocean.

 At least with the cats it’d have been possible to imagine future aircraft on the deck.

-I agree.
-The decision to build carriers to operate the F35 was a logical one at the time, building on our experience of the Harrier.
-But it has locked us into a single aircraft in whose development we participate but with no control of the overall programme.
 So the only alternative now is to retro fit an EMAL system.
-The specifications in the recent RN request for proposals would seem to fall short of allowing us to operate other manned aircraft.To incur the disruption and costs of EMAL without ensuring we could operate other manned jets would be a mistake.… Read more »
+The specifications in the recent RN request for proposals would seem to fall short of allowing us to operate other manned aircraft.To incur the disruption and costs of EMAL without ensuring we could operate other manned jets would be a mistake.
+Do it properly or not at all.

 You really are reaching with your arguments, “…we now cannot afford to use them fully.
-It is unlikely we ever will.
+It is unlikely we ever will.”

 The carriers have a 50 year life, but you’re certain you know we won’t be able to afford them over the course of the next half century.